 Fleet management is used to describe a number of ways to assessing usage of your fleet of vehicles.
 Typically, this is examined to improve the effectiveness of a businesses spend for cost savings.
 It can encompass a lot of areas, including fuel efficiency and driver behaviour among others, of which different fleet management software will let you track in various combinations.

 In a Financial Times article from 2016, telematics was hailed as “a vital part of fleet management,” for any commercial fleet owners.
 Telematics tracks it’s different data points using systems installed into vehicles which record data which is collated elsewhere.
 How this data is interpreted is where much of the variation in fleet management software is.

 For example, Movolytics is a relatively new example of fleet management software.
 It converts tracked data, much like other systems, into fleet management within a number of features: fuel efficiency, driver performance, safety and security and vehicle tracking.
+Grey fleet management is another service that is getting very big recently.
 However, unlike many of its competitors, Movolytics uses a patented algorithm that calculates fuel wastage; compared to other software that uses fuel cards.

 Fleet management keeps you informed

 Without some kind of fleet management you have no real way of knowing where your drivers are or how they are doing without contacting them directly.
 Fleet management software allows you to stay on top of where each driver is at any given moment using geo-location tracking, as well as data on speed, routes and fuel usage for later review.

 This is paramount to ensuring your drivers’ safety.
 Matt Hague of telematics provider Microlise stresses in Fleet News the importance of fleet management in ensuring the continued safety of drivers once their initial safety training is over.